-.
-According to a new study, women drop out of premed more than men.
-This is even the case when they are earning high grades just like their male peers.
-But why?
+According to a recent study, women drop out of premed more than men.
+This is even the case when they are earning high grades in college and have high GPAs, just like their male peers.

 Researchers report that girls in high school have more interest in practicing medicine than their male counterparts.
 They also earn better grades than the boys and go to college after graduation at higher rates.

 Wouldn’t that lead you to believe that more women complete premed programs and take the MCAT?
 Surprisingly, according to the published study related to gendered nature in the premed industry, this isn’t the case.

 Studies Show Women Drop Out of Premed More Than Men

 In a study conducted by University of Pittsburgh Professors, over 8,250 students’ academic records were scrutinized.
 Between 2008 and 2016, they had all enrolled in the university’s premed courses in the typical sequence.